 Elixirs should be bought continually every time you're in base if you actually manage to finish all your items (which is unlikely).
 Before this, it can often be a good idea to buy an elixir if you don't have enough gold for a major item and sense that the next fight will have a major impact on the outcome of the game - for example if your team is getting ready to Baron or pushing on inhibitors/nexus, or if the enemy team is pushing into your base.
 Focus mostly on the Green and Red elixirs because the Blue one doesn't really do much for Caitlyn.

 If your support has a heal, you should buy a Doran's Blade.
-If not, buy Boots of Speed and three potions unless you're feeling lucky.
+If not, buy Boots and three potions unless you're feeling lucky.
 If your team has a jungler, it's a good idea to protect his jungle at the start of the game, but you can also use this time to place a row of three traps in middle lane to help out your ally (or yourself, if you choose to lane mid).
 If you're playing on Purple team you should generally also help your jungler by doing some damage to the Ancient Golem , assuming he is starting there - help him take it to around half health and then leave so that you don't steal his experience.

 Once you arrive in lane the minions should already be fighting.
 The best strategy to farm gold and experience from minions is to allow them to fight until one is near death, and then pick them off with a single autoattack.
 This means that your lane doesn't push and makes it easier for your jungler to gank.
 Do not just continually attack minions except in special circumstances (more on that in a minute).
 I recommend that you check the bottom bush closest to your tower with a trap before moving to the minions in case your opponents are waiting for you inside.